 Mattress depth sizes

 As with bed sizes there is no mattress depth standard.
-Mattress depths can range typically from 9 inches (22.86 centimeters) to 16 inches (40.64 centimeters) depending on how they are manufactured or the type of mattress construction.
+Different types of mattresses will have different depths that range typically from 9 inches (22.86 centimeters) to 16 inches (40.64 centimeters) depending on how they are manufactured or the type of mattress construction.
 A pillowtop mattress with its extra layer of comfort will increase the depth further.
 The actual thickness of your mattress shouldn’t make a huge amount of difference as the effect can be offset by the height of the bed if you are looking to adjust for ease of getting into bed.
 If you are looking to buy bed sheets however you will need measure the dimensions and depth of the mattress.
 Dependent on the thickness of the bed you may also need deep pocket sheets to get the sheets to fit.

 What are IKEA & non standard mattress sizes?

 If you are looking for IKEA mattress sizes check this IKEA mattress sizes chart.
 Many retailers will go much bigger than the king size and even super super king size mentioned above.
 Be warned that the king size bed dimensions will be significantly larger with certain retailers taking up a lot of space in your bedroom.
 Getting an extra long or full size mattress that will fit you might mean you need to get it custom made.
 There are retailers that will make both custom dimension beds and mattresses.
 If you are concerned with a hotel mattress size I would recommend checking with the hotel manager before you book or your feet might be hanging of the end of the bed!

 Children grow up fast so its best to provide something that they can grow into.
 There is little point in buying a small kids mattress when they will grow out of it increasing the price of the bed and mattress long term.